Enterprise Isometric Internet security firewall protection information

 2. Two-factor authentication (2FA): This method adds an extra layer of security by requiring users to provide a second form of authentication, such as a unique code sent to their mobile device.
 It significantly reduces the risk of unauthorized access.

 3. Biometric authentication: Leveraging unique physical or behavioral traits like fingerprints, facial recognition, or voice patterns, biometric authentication offers a high level of security and convenience.
-However, it may raise privacy concerns and can be susceptible to spoofing attacks.
+However, it may raise privacy concerns and be susceptible to spoofing attacks.

 Enhancing Authentication with Multi-factor Authentication (MFA)